FinnWilkinson/Systems-and-Software-Securtiy-Project/README.md

 5. `sudo make all`
 6. `sudo depmod` which resets relevant systems to allow our module to be loaded on boot
 7. `sudo insmod rootkit.ko`
 8. To establish backdoor, go to `cd virus` and then run `./backdoor`.
-You will need to enter your home compyter's password for ssh key exchange
+You will need to enter your home computer's password for ssh key exchange
 Warning: there is no way to remove the rootkit after this - if you want to recompile then either use signals to disable some functionality or reset your box.

 ### <u>Using backdoor</u>
 1. Whilst you have access to the system you are infecting, run the command `whoami` and make a note of the result that is produced.
 We will need this to ssh into the system
 2. We have set up a reverse ssh tunnel, meaning that whenever our router sees we are sending a request to `localhost` on port `7000` it will divert this to port `22` of our infected system
-3. To access the infected system, simply type the command `ssh targetUser@localhost -p 7000` and you will have access to their system without the need for their password
+3. To access the infected system, simply type the command `ssh targetUser@localhost -p 7000 -i ~/.ssh/id_rsa` and you will have access to their system without the need for their password

 ### <u>Showing Rootkit features</u>
 1. To see that our rootkit is not in modules list, run `sudo lsmod` and inspect the list